Google RTB Privacy Control Is Now Live: How to Turn It Off

 On March 26, 2026, a federal judge in California granted final approval to a class action settlement that requires Google to give users a new way to limit the personal data the company shares about them during online ad auctions.
 The case, In re Google RTB Consumer Privacy Litigation, was filed nearly five years ago and covers more than 200 million active U.S. Google account holders.

 There is no cash payout for class members.
 The settlement is for injunctive relief only — meaning the benefit is the new privacy control itself, not money.
-Google must launch the new setting within 30 days and notify all eligible users by email.
+The settlement originally required Google to launch the control within 30 days of final approval and notify eligible users by email; Google introduced the setting on April 24, 2026, and it is available now.

 What Is Real-Time Bidding and Why Does It Matter?